mmontalvillo98/portfolio/README.md

 # **Mario Montalvillo Portfolio**

 ## **Description**
-Personal portfolio developed with Angular, designed to showcase my professional experience, personal projects, and contact details in a modern and interactive way.
+Personal portfolio built with Angular, designed to showcase my professional experience, personal projects, and contact details in a modern and interactive way.

 ---